-Length of time of initial contingency: This is the contingency period discussed above that's typically about seven days.
-This date is chosen for both types of contingencies.

-Length of time of the negotiation period: This is typically around five days.
+- 1. Length of time of initial contingency.
+This is the contingency period discussed above that's typically about seven days.
+This date is chosen for both types of contingencies. - 2.
+For a standard contingency only: The length of time of the negotiation period.
+This is typically around five days.
 This timeframe starts when the buyer submits the copy of the home inspection report along with any repair requests.
 Within this time frame, the parties negotiate the list of requests.
-If they can't come to an agreement by the end of that time frame, they enter the walk-away period.

-Length of time of the "walk away" time frame: The walk-away period is typically one or two days.
+If they can't come to an agreement by the end of that time frame, they enter the walk-away period. - 3.
+For a standard contingency only: The length of time of the "walk away" time frame.
+The walk-away period is typically one or two days.
 If buyers aren't satisfied with what you'll agree to fix or credit at the end of this time frame, they can then decide if they will either accept your last offer or void the contract.